michael-platzer/panveal/README.md

 Slides in the [SVG format](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) (with the extension `.svg`) are inserted into your presentation as a full-screen vector graphics image.
-Note that the content of the SVG file is not embedded into the presentation, but instead the SVG is referenced.
+The content of the SVG file is embedded as an inline SVG into the presentation.
-Therefore, changes to the SVG will take effect in the presentation without a rebuild.

 You can animate your SVG by creating multiple layers.
 Use a layer's name to specify in which animation steps it shall appear.